 Amount awarded: $1,500.

-Eligibility requirements: At minimum, graduate applicants must be taking two courses at an accredited institution and have a 3.0 GPA.
+Eligibility requirements: At a minimum, graduate applicants must be taking two courses at an accredited institution and have a 3.0 GPA.

 Application process: An applicant must submit a completed application, a transcript of his or her recent grades, a letter of recommendation, a professional resume, and a narrative describing the student’s connection to or interest in the insurance field.